-Students with a CSU Parking Pass may park in the 13th St. (Middough) garage after 4pm on week days, and on weekends for rehearsals and show related activities.
-Park in the white spaces after 4pm and in the white and yellow spaces after 6pm.
-Students working as cast and crew for specific productions can work with stage management on temporary parking options to ensure safety on nights and weekends.
+Students with a CSU Parking Pass may park in the 13th St. (Middough) garage after 4:00pm on weekdays, and on weekends for rehearsals and show related activities.
+Cast and crew can work with stage management on temporary parking options to ensure safety on nights and weekends.

-Please do not park in the 13th Street Building Garage (Lot 13) without a Permit or outside of the mentioned hours and days or you will be cited and/or towed.
+Please do not park in the 13th Street Building Garage (Lot 13) without a Permit, or outside of the mentioned hours and days or you will be cited and/or towed.